MENU

 Filling:

-Add the garlic and onions and cook for about 2 minutes until the onions begin to soften.
+Add the garlic and onions and cook for 4 minutes until the onions begin to soften.
 Stir frequently.

 Add the salt and pepper and then sprinkle the flour (or garbanzo flour) over the vegetables.